JSM implementation case study: request escalation and transfer

 We're ready to go: we make a technical copy of the request.
 In order to retain as much information as possible, we use the complete copy method, with all fields.
 It is then necessary to reset a few fields, such as the creation date, time estimates, etc.

 This is an opportunity to highlight our target project.
-We prefix the request summary with the words CLIMBING.
-We choose to position the agent performing the escalation as the reporter of the copied request: in this way, it will be notified and informed when the copied request evolves.
+We prefix the request summary with the word ESCALADE.
+We choose to position the agent performing the escalation as the reporter of the copied request: in this way, he will be notified and informed when the copied request evolves.

 The Strawberry team wanted to pass on information to the DSI team during the escalation.
-The agent can use the Actions expected DSI for this purpose.
+The agent can use the ISD Expected Actions field to do this.
 We therefore need to retrieve the content and concatenate it with the request description.
-This will make it easier for the IT team to read and take into account.
-It will also save us having to add the field Actions expected DSI in the consultation screens of all projects eligible for escalation.
+This will make it easier for the DSI team to read and take into account.
+And it will also save us having to add the ISD Expected Actions field to the consultation screens for all projects eligible for escalation.

 We finalize the creation of our new request, which allows us to :

-Feedback to the agent to inform him/her that the climb has been a success: we use a class provided by Jira for this, UserMessageUtilwhich displays a small pop-in with an ephemeral message.
+Feedback to the agent to inform it that the escalation has been successful: to do this, we use a class provided by Jira, UserMessageUtil, which displays a small pop-in with an ephemeral message.
 The message contains a link to the copied request.

 Here we are!
 The script is in place and the transition is now functional.
 Make sure you allow agents to create requests in potential escalation projects.